Christian Feminist Theological Ethics

 • Hinze, Christine Firer.
 2021.
 Radical Sufficiency: Work, Livelihood, and a U. S. Catholic Economic Ethic.
 Washington, D.C.: Georgetown University Press.

 • Isasi-Díaz, Ada María.
 1993.
-En La Lucha = in the Struggle: A Hispanic Women’s Liberation Theology.
+En La Lucha = In the Struggle: A Hispanic Women’s Liberation Theology.
 Minneapolis, MN: Fortress Press.

 • Johnson, Elizabeth, CSJ.
 2002.
 She Who Is: The Mystery of God in Feminist Theological Discourse.
 New York: Crossroad.